brannm/academic-kickstart-mrb/content/home/experience.md

   location = ""
   date_start = "2025-01-01"
   date_end = "2025-05-30"
   description = """Gave two one hour fifteen minute lectures about the chemistry of star formation.
-Additionally, responsible for creating problem sets, holding office hours to explain topics, and problem sets, grading the midterm, final and all problem sets for 11 graduate students"""
+Additionally, responsible for creating problem sets, holding office hours to explain topics, grading the midterm, final and all problem sets for 11 graduate students"""

 [[experience]]
   title = "Teaching Assistant, Energy Policy and Human Behavior (PPHA 39925)"